 8 And I will give unto him a commandment that he shall do none other work [a], save the work which I shall command him.

 11 But a seer will I raise up out of the fruit of thy loins; and unto him will I give power to [b] bring forth my word unto the seed of thy loins—and not to the bringing forth my word only, saith the Lord, but to [c] the convincing them of my word, which shall have already gone forth among them.
 (2 Nephi 3)

-Originally Joseph understood this limitation and said as much to David Whitmer and the others:
+Initially, Joseph understood this limitation and said so to David Whitmer and others:

 After the translation of the Book of Mormon was finished, early in the spring of 1830, before April 6th, Joseph gave the stone to Oliver Cowdery and told me as well as the rest that he was through with it, and he did not use the stone any more.
 He said he was through with the work that God had given him the gift to perform, EXCEPT TO PREACH THE GOSPEL.
 (David Whitmer, Address to All Believers in Christ, 1887, p.
 32)

-Oliver Cowdery was originally the one called to start a church (Summer of 1829).
-Oliver’s calling to start a church starts like this:
+Oliver Cowdery was the one called to start a church (Summer of 1829).
+His calling started like this:

 A Commandment from God unto Oliver how HE should build up his church & the manner thereof…

 And ended with: